mrshll1001/thesis/src/designing_accounting_tools.md

 The standard contains two main components: a data schema for collecting and annotating data representing money and work; and a Web URI schema which defined expected URI endpoints and behaviour so that systems implementing the standard could communicate with arbitrary domains using Web technologies.

+The following sections were also presented as a [public-facing website](https://openlab.ncl.ac.uk/qualitative-accounting/about/) using language more geared towards prospective implementers.

 ##### Data Schema
 The QA data schema is a JSON schema designed to represent an *individual item or context*, and to be as simple and flexible as possible.
 Not all fields will be required for each item, but having separate schemas for various categories begins to complicate matters and produces the arbitrary distinctions in accounting that the standard was developed to avoid.
 This way, it is left to the application developers themselves to determine how to interpret various combinations of fields and values that make sense for their application.